senacor/SmartContractSlackDapp/ReadMe.md

 * dapple (tests written in solidity)
 * mocha + chaithereum (tests written in javascript running through web3)
+* testrpc (together with truffle)

 We used dapple to test our contracts (see the _test files in the contract directory).
+Truffle support will be added in the next version.

 ## Run the program